johnsonfarmsus/dogberry-ai-esp32/README.md

 ## Overview

 This repository contains everything needed to train a "Pico Language Model" (PicoLM) - a highly constrained neural network designed to run on resource-limited embedded devices while still producing coherent, contextual text generation.
+The hardware example for this project is an ESP32, specifically the [Lilygo T-Display S3R8](https://lilygo.cc/products/t-display-s3).

 ### Key Achievements